IndiGo ferries over 4K oxygen concentrators

-New Delhi, May 5 (IANS) Airline major IndiGo on Wednesday said it has transported a total of 4,142 oxygen concentrators to and across the country.
+New Delhi: Airline major IndiGo on Wednesday said it has transported a total of 4,142 oxygen concentrators to and across the country.

 A total of 2,717 oxygen concentrators have been airlifted from Thailand, China, Qatar, Hong Kong, and Singapore to India, while 1,425 units have been transported domestically between 36 airports.